Oxsomi/core3/README.md

   - Lock and Thread for multi threading purposes.
   - Log for colored and proper cross platform logging.
   - Window for physical (OS-backed) and virtual (in memory) windows.
-- Coming soon :tm: :OxC3_graphics: deps(OxC3_platforms)
+- OxC3_graphics: deps(OxC3_platforms)
   - Abstraction layer possible to port to newer graphics APIs such as D3D12, Vulkan, Metal and WebGPU.
-Vulkan would be the first important thing supported.
+Vulkan and DirectX12 would be the first important things supported.
 - OxC3: deps(OxC3_platforms)
   - Useful command line tool that exposes useful functions from OxC3.
   - File manipulation: